reyesaldasoro/ElectroPalatography/README.md

 ![Audio with Phonemes](Figures/Manual_LabToTextGrid2_06.png)

-The use of the handles will become more clear with subsequent examples
+The use of the handles will become more clear with subsequent examples.

 <h3> Display of the asymmetry index </h3>